maxamundsen/previous/src/docs/component-system.md

 ## Components

-To avoid repeating template logic and view content, Saral utilizes a component system to construct HTML.
+To avoid repeating template logic and view content, Previous utilizes a component system to construct HTML.
 There is no "template language/syntax" like _Mustache_, or _Razor_ to write HTML.
 In fact, by recognizing that HTML is a tree data structure, you don't even need to write HTML markup at all!